timmywil/timmywil.com/content/blog/Automate-React-Native-Deployment-Part-2/index.md

 draft: true
 ---

 In [part 1][part-1], we discussed how to set up [semantic-release][semantic-release] and [react-native-version][react-native-version].
 That covers the first part of the deployment flow from commit to GitHub.
 In this post, we'll take a look at the configs for verification and deployment.
 The CI configs shared in this post are for Circle CI, but the workflow can be applied to any CI.
+A working example repo can be found [here](https://github.com/timmywil/react-native-deployment-example).
 Here's what we'll cover:

 ![Automate React Native Deployment Part 2](./rn-deployment-diagram-part-2.png)